MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 1. Perform connection establishment using HTTPSSVC as described in
    {{client-behavior}}, but do not fall back to the origin's A/AAAA records.
-   If all the HTTPSSVC RRs have an "echo" key, and they all fail, terminate connection establishment.
+   If all the HTTPSSVC RRs have an "echoconfig" key, and they all fail, terminate connection establishment.
 2. If the client implements Alt-Svc, try to connect using any entries from the Alt-Svc cache.
 3. Fall back to the origin's A/AAAA records if necessary.